 - Adapt the Puzzle- I use this method as a last resort, if I have determined that the issue really is related to ability.
 There are definitely situations that require adapted puzzles.
 In this case, I may actually give the student a different type of puzzle that is easier to solve.
 By differentiating the assignment, the student can be challenged at a more appropriate level.

 Helping a child through their struggles takes love and patience.
 In fact, it can often feel like a puzzle!
 Stick with it, and over time you will see results.
-The best feeling comes on the day when you suddenly realize that your once struggling student is now happily working on a challenge without support.
+The best feeling comes on the day when you suddenly realize that your once struggling student is now happily working on brainteaser puzzles without support.